tomkuku/SwiftDatastore/README.md

 ```

 👌 If you need to have **constant (`let`)** property of `Attribute` you can set it as `private(set)`.

 ``` Swift
 class Employee: DatastoreObject {
     @Attribute.NotOptional private(set) var id: UUID
 }
 ```

-⛔️ Be careful when setting the type of an attribute in the DatastoreObject.
-For example: in a datamodel you set the name width attribute to the type Double, in the DatastoreObject class you set the same name attribute with the type Float.
-It will crash your application!

 ### `Optional`
 It represents single attribute of entity which can return or store nil value.
-Use this Attribute when you aren't sure that stored value is never nil.

-You can use it with all attribute types e.g: Int16, Int, Double, String, UUID, URL, Date etc.
 ``` Swift
 class Employee: DatastoreObject {
     @Attribute.Optional var secondName: String? // The question mark at the end is required.